-HAF090 First Year Seminar I.D, Theater, Photo
+HAF090: First Year Seminar for Theater and Photography

-This seminar is required of all new students in Theater, Photography and Industrial Design Technology programs in the Humanities department.
+This seminar is required of all new students in Theater and Photography programs in the Humanities department.
 It aims to help students transition to campus culture, develop an understanding of the learning process and acquire skills and dispositions essential to an informed study of the disciplines.
 Taught by Humanities faculty and supported by a cohort of peers, advisors and co-curricular professionals, this course addresses issues of contemporary college life.